Best Beaches Around the World According to Travel Experts

 Toby and Tamar, Food and Travel Experts, Toby & Tamar

 One of my best beaches around the world is Shoal Bay Beach on the Caribbean island of Anguilla.
 Anguilla’s one of the few Caribbean islands remaining where you won’t find crowds of shoulder-to-shoulder sun seekers — even on the most popular of the island’s 33 beaches.
 During my time there, I would go for a swim and find I had the entire white-sand beach to myself.

 Koh Tao, Thailand

-After visiting 80 countries around the world, traveling deep for seven years, I have to say that Koh Tao is the best beach around the world.
+After visiting 80 countries around the world, traveling deep for seven years, I have to say Koh Tao is the best beach.
 It’s a perfect place for diving and snorkeling during the day.
-Ask someone who can drive you in a small boat and get lost in any small beach – perfect day to just be alone or spend with a someone special, away from the hustle of daily life.
+Ask someone who can drive you in a small boat.
+Then get lost in the small beach — a perfect day to be alone or spend with a someone special, away from the hustle of daily life.
 You can rent a motorbike and explore the island.

 Need to just relax?
-Enjoy the place while sunbathing or siting down and having a smoothie.
-You can enjoy Thai gastronomy any time of the day at very affordable prices.
-At night, you can hang out and meet people partying on the beach.
+Enjoy sunbathing or sitting down with a smoothie.
+You can enjoy Thai gastronomy anytime of the day at very affordable prices.
+At night, hang out and meet people partying on the beach.

 Ruben, Travel Expert, Gamin Traveler